-There are some species of spiders in British Columbia that are large enough that a bite by one would be noticed and there is one species of introduced spider, the Brown House Spider (Steatoda grossa), whose bite feels like a bee sting.
+There are some species of spiders in British Columbia that are large enough that a bite by one would be noticed. and there is one species of introduced spider, the Brown House Spider (Steatoda grossa), whose bite feels like a bee sting.
 In all of the years I have been talking to people about spiders, there have been only two times I have heard about the Brown House Spider biting someone.
-Both times it was in clothing that had been on the floor and then the individual, in dressing, had crushed it against themselves.
+Both times the spider was in clothing that had been on the floor and when the individual got dressed, they crushed it against themselves.
 Imagine how the spider felt!

-So one really is the loneliest number when it comes to dangerous spiders in British Columbia.
-The key thing to know about spiders is that they are not vegetarian, making them important predators of insects and other arthropods in our homes, gardens, agricultural areas, and wild places.
-So instead of feeling fearful, appreciate them for their role in controlling pests.
+So, one really is the loneliest number when it comes to 'dangerous' spiders in British Columbia.
+The key thing to know about spiders is that they are not vegetarian, making them important predators of insects and other arthropods in our homes, gardens, agricultural areas and wild places.
+Instead of feeling fearful, appreciate them for their role in controlling pests.